-Your doctor may recommend compensatory vision therapy, which uses prisms to shift images from the field of your vision that’s impaired to your functioning field of vision.
+Your doctor may recommend compensatory vision therapy.
+This therapy uses prisms to shift images from the field of your vision that’s impaired to your functioning field of vision.

 You may require ongoing emotional support, rehabilitation, and medications.
 Continue to see your doctor and take medications as recommended.
 You should also participate in any rehabilitation plan your doctor recommends.

-You may not be able to prevent a stroke, but you can reduce your risk by doing the following:
+You may not be able to prevent a stroke entirely, but you can reduce your risk by making certain lifestyle changes: